 Bulgarian Shepherd Dog or Karakachan

 These dogs were developed to protect against wolves and bears in Bulgaria.
-70 to 110 lb and 25 to 29 inches tall, these are a smaller livestock guardian dog breed that come in shorter and longer-haired types.
-Karakachan are affectionate and docile with family members, but they are still very much a guardian.
+70 to 110 lb and 25 to 29 inches tall, these are a smaller livestock guardian dog breed that comes in shorter and longer-haired types.
+Karakachan is affectionate and docile with family members, but they are still very much a guardian.
 Their temperament is steady and even.